expo/expo/docs/pages/versions/v45.0.0/sdk/firebase-recaptcha.md

 ### Phone authentication example

-The examples below assumes that you are using `firebase@9.x.x`.
+The examples below assumes that you are using `firebase@9.x.x` JS SDK.

 <SnackInline
 label='Firebase Phone Auth'